Interactive Brokers Trading Service

 The Sierra Chart trading interface fully supports trading with Interactive Brokers.
 To use Interactive Brokers with Sierra Chart, follow the Setup Instructions below.

-We only recommend the use of Interactive Brokers for experienced traders, those who are technically competent with computers and software, and understand the source of technical problems.
-The large length of this page confirms the complexity and issues that you will face when using Interactive Brokers.
-Interactive Brokers does provide many advantages and can be a good choice for many traders, but it is important that you are aware of potential problems and are willing to accept the consequence of them.
+We only recommend the use of Interactive Brokers for experienced traders, those who are technically competent with computers and software, and are willing to accept technical issues.
+The large length of this page confirms the complexity and issues that you will definitely face when using Interactive Brokers.
+Interactive Brokers does provide many advantages and can be a good choice for many traders, but does have technical challenges as well.

 Even though you may see a particular problem in Sierra Chart when using Interactive Brokers and possibly do not see it in another program, still means the problem is on the Interactive Brokers side.
-The reason has to do with differences in the way that Sierra Chart may interact with the API and it may be encountering particular problems with TWS or Interactive Brokers which the other programs may not be encountering because the interaction could be different.
+The reason has to do with differences in the way that Sierra Chart may interact with the API, and other specific differing circumstances surrounding the particular interaction and request and response messages, which then results in particular problems encountered with TWS or Interactive Brokers which the other programs may not be encountering because the interaction and circumstances are different.
 Sierra Chart will interact with TWS in the most reliable and redundant way.

 When using Sierra Chart for the first time you should not judge the performance of Sierra Chart using Interactive Brokers since it provides a substandard market data system.
 When evaluating the charting performance of Sierra Chart both historically and in real-time we recommend using the Sierra Chart Real Time and Historical Forex and CFD Data Service which is provided with all Service Packages.